jeisenma/ProgrammingConcepts/13-translation/translation.md

 ## Assignment
 - convert one of your previous sketches from python to Java so it runs in java Processing (1 point)
 - convert one of the more interesting [java Processsing examples](http://www.processing.org/examples/) to python (at least 10 lines of code) (1 point)
-- submit both files on Carmen
+- put your .pde file and your .py file into a single zip and submit that on Carmen